-SEPTEMBER 2020 – On behalf of a Fortune 500 company, Will Klatte, Summer Young-Agriesti and Ana Thomas obtained a complete victory in a PAGA case involving almost 2,000 class members.
+SEPTEMBER 2020 – On behalf of a Fortune 500 company, Summer Young-Agriesti and Ana Thomas obtained a complete victory in a PAGA case involving almost 2,000 class members.
 The case revolved around wage statements and the applicable hourly rate to be displayed on the wage statement for hourly employees who also received bonuses.
 Although the trial court disagreed with our theory, the Court of Appeals reversed, and the California Supreme Court also sided with the employer.
 This is an unusually favorable outcome in today’s employment law climate.

 OCTOBER 2019 – Summer Young-Agriesti published in GPSolo Magazine for members of the ABA Solo, Small Firm and General Practice Division.